 You can upload photos of any size (pixel dimensions) and WordPress automatically creates a set of lower-resolution versions.
 Note the options displayed on the right-hand side of the media page.
-In most instances you will want to use “Large” size (800 px wide), centered.
-You can add a caption when you upload, or afterwards while you are editing your page.
+In most instances, you will want to use “Large” size (800 px wide), centered.
+You can add a caption when you upload, or afterward while you are editing your page.

 WEEK 1…LAUNCH WEB SITES

 Let’s begin this adventure by launching our web sites.
 Your web site is a subdomain of this very web site (www.ohioplants.org).
-The Universal; Resource Locator (URL) for your site is the genus of one of Kali’s favorite plants (dot) ohioplants.org.
+The Universal; Resource Locator (URL) for your site is the genus of one of our favorite plants (dot) ohioplants.org.
 For convenience, see below, where there are links to your sites.
 To EDIT your site, simply enter into the browser bar your site name with “/wp-admin” added to it.
-To log in, enter the username and password you were given on the first day of class.
+To log in, enter the username and password you were sent in a recent email.
 Welcome!